trufflesuite/trufflesuite.com/src/docs/truffle/getting-started/using-the-truffle-dashboard.md

 ## Connecting to the dashboard

-To make connecting to the Truffle Dashboard easy, Truffle includes a builtin network named "dashboard".
-This builtin network automatically uses the port and host specified in the dashboard config or falls back to the default `http://localhost:24012`.
-This builtin network can be used with all your deployments or scripts.
+To make connecting to the Truffle Dashboard easy, Truffle includes a built in network named "dashboard".
+This built in network automatically uses the port and host specified in the dashboard configuration or falls back to the default `http://localhost:24012`.
+This built in network can be used with all your deployments or scripts.

 ```
 truffle migrate --network dashboard